 Gluten Free Pasta – Jovial rice pasta has the best consistency and wont mush-out as easy as others do.

-Nut butters like almond butter, peanut butter, cashew butter and more – Once Again has organic options with no additives.
-(I also do Whole Foods 365 organic sometimes because it’s usually cheaper…or Costco when I go).
+Nut butter like almond butter, peanut butter, cashew butter, and more.
+Once Again has organic options with no additives.
+(I also do Whole Foods 365 Almond Butter sometimes because it’s usually cheaper… or Costco when I go).